Today we’re talking about your strategic plan.

 Strategic plans are actually very, very simple.
 It is very much like a roadmap so that when I leave my home and drive to another city or place or business when I don’t know how to get there I’ll look at a map ahead of time.
 And I can look at the roads, the streets, the avenues, the major landmarks, to figure out where I am in comparison to where I need to go, how far I’ve gone, and how much further I can go.
 And anybody knows this if they’ve taken a long road trip because you have to plan for what?
 Fuel stops.
 Pit breaks.
 In other words, I have to go to the bathroom.
 I need to get something to drink.
 I need to eat.
 If I’ve driven long enough, I need to stop and rest or sleep.

 You need a piece of paper, and you need to write a dollar sign in the top left corner.
 Then the top right corner, you need to write a little E and an X and a P, for expenses.
 Sound good?
 About the middle of the page on the left side, you just need to put two Ps, PP. And no, not roadside bathroom break.
 I want you to put PP. That stands for people.
 Over on the middle right side of the page – with me so far? – facilities.
-And lastly, at the bottom of the page, a little bit of room, give yourself a couple inches, I want you to write Cash.
+And lastly, at the bottom of the page, a little bit of room, give yourself a couple of inches, I want you to write Cash.
 It’s the five things that your strategic plan should be able to measure.

 In the top, where there’s the dollar sign, that’s revenue.
 How much revenue is my business going to make this year?
 You’ll be as imaginative, or, well, as conservative as you want.
 But I want you to put a dollar figure right now.
-I want you to think what your business is doing right now.
+I want you to think about what your business is doing right now.
 And if you only have a month or two months or three months, that’s fine.
 But I want you to take that month or two months or three months and I want you to think about an entire year, and write a dollar figure down for an entire year.
 I want you to think how much it costs for your business to run, expenses.
 In other words, what it takes for the business to run every day.

 Let’s say you’ve got three months and you make $10,000.
 So in revenue, for an entire year, for twelve months, I take that $10,000 multiply by four.
 So I would put $40,000, for example.
 And over in my expenses, for the three months, while my revenue was $10,000, my expenses were $5,000.
 So I take that $5,000 and say, for four more, for four quarters in a year, my expenses are going to be $20,000.

-And then when I go down to the PP, for people, what I want to be able to see there is two things.
+And then when I go down to the PP, for people, what I want to be able to see there are two things.
 One, how many people do I have now, and how many am I going to need as the business expands, and what does it cost for people?
 So in this example that we’ve got, we’re at $10,000 revenue for the quarter, $40,000 for the year. $5,000 in expenses for the quarter and $20,000 for the year.
-The people side of things, we’re going to say it costs $3,000 for people.
+On the people side of things, we’re going to say it costs $3,000 for people.
 So $12,000 for the whole year.
 And we needed one person.
 So we’re gonna put $3,000 next to where we put $12,000 for the whole year, right.
 Put the year above the whole year total.
-And then we’re gonna put a number underneath, that’d be your one year total of one person.
+And then we’re gonna put a number underneath, that’d be your one-year total of one person.
 With me?

 Facility.
 Where do we do business?
 What does it cost for us to maintain the roof over our head or everything else that we need for our business to operate?
 Make sense?
 And lastly at the bottom, cash.
 Cash is a funny thing.
 Cash is not profit.
 Cash is how much physical money we want.
 And you’ve heard me talk about cash before.
 If not, go read my other articles.
 And if you really wanna know more, definitely talk to me.